ZoneMinder/zmNinja/docs/guides/FAQ.rst

 -  Please enable ``AUTH_HASH_LOGINS`` as well as set ``AUTH_RELAY`` to "hashed"

+- If you are using multi-server, please make sure the user account has "System View" permissions.
+This is needed to get access to the server API.
+  If zmNinja is unable to read the API, it will use the default portal URL, which may fail.

 -  You think your APIs are working, but they are really not.
 If you open a browser and type in ``https://yourserver/zm/api/monitors.json`` and you see some text on top followed by monitor data, your APIs are